 EARTH, CLIMATE, DREAMS AND THE AGE OF THE ANTHROPOCENE: The Symposium and the 2019 Book

 FREE DOWNLOAD: Read the written interview with Bonnie Bright, conducted by Jon Marshall, as it appears in the Earth, Climate, Dreams book.
-Note: There is currently no video available for this dialogue.
-Find original video dialogues with other contributors below.

 ABOUT EARTH, CLIMATE, DREAMS

 Over time, humans in western culture have undergone a profound restructuring of the psyche resulting in a traumatic sense of separation.

 In modern day, we face a growing set of challenges on ecological and social fronts.
 Industrial development, technological advancement, consumerism and increasing populations combined with a tendency to value science and rational thought over tending nature are key contributors to the complex situation at hand.